SER Blog Customer Stories & Use Cases

 The overarching goal is to optimize the company's value chain, and make the best possible use of the supplier network, in order to ensure the company’s standards are met in the supply chain.
 This requires a transparent supplier base that allows for supplier comparisons and strategic planning.

-Note: The Supply Chain Act, which went into effect in Germany on January 1, 2023, adds a new layer of complexity for companies, including those that only do business in Germany, but are located elsewhere, in terms of compliance.
+Note: The Supply Chain Act, which went into effect in Germany on January 1, 2023, adds a new layer of compliance complexity for companies, including those that only do business in Germany, but are located elsewhere.
 A state-of-the-art supplier management solution can provide automated workflows during onboarding and improve review processes for partnerships.
+Read up on the German Supply Chain Act here.

 Differences compared to supply chain management